About Hammersmith, Fulham, Ealing and Hounslow Mind

 • To reduce the use of statutory crisis services by people experiencing mental ill health without positive outcomes for the individual.

-The role of the team coordinators will be to support the rest of the team in delivering interventions on a one-to-one and group basis.
+The role of the support workers will be to support the rest of the team in delivering interventions on a one-to-one and group basis.
 The role will also involve triaging and assessing all clients accessing the service, signposting and delivering collaborative self-management plans with clients to improve mental wellbeing.
-The role will also include line management and supervision of support workers within the service.

 Fixed Term until 31st March 2022 (with potential to extend)